aws-samples/aws-migops-guidance/User Guide/roles.md

 # Roles<a name="roles"></a>

-AWS MigOps defines five roles: `MigrationSpaceAdmin`, `MigrationSpaceContributor`, `JourneyAdmin`, `JourneyContributor`, and `TeamContributor`\.
+Migration Hub defines five roles: `MigrationSpaceAdmin`, `MigrationSpaceContributor`, `JourneyAdmin`, `JourneyContributor`, and `TeamContributor`\.
 This topic explains how to assign these roles\.
 For the permissions that are associated with each of the five roles, see [Permissions](permissions-table.md)\.

 **Important**
 When you edit the role of a team or an individual, it can take up to 5 minutes for the role change to take effect after you see the change in the console\.